Upper limb movement profiles during spontaneous motion in acute stroke

-Shreyasi Datta, Chandan K Karmakar, Aravinda Sridhara Rao, Bernard Yan, Marimuthu Palaniswami
+Shreyasi Datta, Chandan K Karmakar, Aravinda S Rao, Bernard Yan, Marimuthu Palaniswami

-OBJECTIVE: Clinical assessment of upper limb hemiparesis in acute stroke involves repeated manual examination of hand movements during instructed tasks.
-This process is labour-intensive and prone to human errors while also being strenuous for the patient.
+Objective.The clinical assessment of upper limb hemiparesis in acute stroke involves repeated manual examination of hand movements during instructed tasks.
+This process is labour-intensive and prone to human error as well as being strenuous for the patient.
 Wearable motion sensors can automate the process by measuring characteristics of hand activity.
-Existing work in this direction either use multiple sensors or complex instructed movements, or analyze only the quantity of upper limb motion.
-These methods are obtrusive and strenuous for acute stroke patients and also sensitive to noise.
-In this work, we propose to use only two wrist-worn accelerometer sensors to study the quality of completel..View full abstract
+Existing work in this direction either uses multiple sensors or complex instructed movements, or analyzes only thequantityof upper limb motion.
+These methods are obtrusive and strenuous for acute stroke patients and are also sensitive to noise.
+In this work, we propose to use only two wrist-worn accelerometer sensors to study thequalityof compl..View full abstract

 This work is supported by the Australian Research Council (ARC) Discovery Project (DP190101248) grant.